branislavjuhaas/dn-debrief/docs/USER_PROTOCOL.md

 - The `club` field stores a Firestore `DocumentReference`.
 When fetched, the application resolves this reference to get club details.
 - The `awards` field stores an array of objects, each containing a `DocumentReference` to an award and a boolean indicating if it's legendary.
 The application resolves these references.
 - The `seasons` array tracks membership years and payment confirmation.
+- The `birthdate` field is stored as a Firestore `Timestamp` and converted to a JavaScript `Date` object when retrieved by the application.
+- The `createdAt` field is stored as a Firestore `Timestamp` and is used for sorting recent users.

 ## User Actions